Archer brothers: Other details

 John Archer was captain of the schooner "Letitia" in 1844, and then the schooner "Clarence".
-In 1847 Captain Archer took a position managing Lucknow Station in Gippsland, Victoria and his first wife was buried there the same year.
+In 1847 Captain Archer acquired a job managing Lucknow Station in Gippsland, Victoria and his first wife was buried there the same year.
 John met his brother Thomas in San Francisco in 1848.
 John was captain of the "Harriett Nathan" and Thomas had gone to the California goldfields.
 From 1852 to 1854 John - "Captain Jack" - commanded the barque "Fair Tasmanian" on the Hobart-Twofold Bay route.
 He then captained the brig "Retriever" until he and his third wife were lost when the "Retriever" is believed to have foundered off the coast of New Zealand after departing Newcastle, Australia.

 Archibald Archer was a member of the Queensland Legislative Assembly from 1867 to 1869, and from 1879 to 1895.
 He served as colonial treasurer and minister for education from 1882 to 1883.
-He was a supporter of the movement to have Central Queensland declared a separate state.
-In 1870 he accepted the position of Agent-General for Queensland, but resigned when he realised that his plan to present a petition from the supporters of separation to the Colonial Office was inconsistent with his holding of that position.
+He was an advocate of the idea of having Central Queensland declared a separate state.
+In 1870 he accepted the job of Agent-General for Queensland, but resigned when he realised that his plan to present a petition from the advocates of separation to the Colonial Office was inconsistent with his holding of that job.
 He was replaced in early 1872 by Richard Daintree.

 Thomas Archer was Agent-General for Queensland from 1881 to 1884 and from 1888 to 1890.
 He was appointed C.M.G. in 1884.
 While serving as Agent-General he published pamphlets designed to foster interest in Queensland.

 Colin Archer was the first to sail a vessel – Ellida, a ketch of about twelve tons – up the Fitzroy River to the present site of Rockhampton.
 He was met by Charles, riding his horse Sleipner, on 1 September 1855.
 This event is commemorated by a statue of horse and rider on the river bank in Rockhampton.

-In later life he became a successful shipbuilder in Norway, where he built the Fram, the ship in which Fridtjof Nansen made the successful exploration of the North Polar Sea in 1893 – 1896.
+During later life he became a successful shipbuilder in Norway, where he built the Fram, the ship in which Fridtjof Nansen made the successful exploration of the North Polar Sea in 1893 – 1896.
+Jack Earl's boat, "Kathleen Gillett", which he sailed in the inaugural Sydney to Hobart yacht race on Boxing Day 1945, was based on designs by Colin Archer.